-The WATCHOUT media server (WATCHMAX, WATCHPAX 4) receives positional data through a network, which is then applied to the media (within WATCHOUT) and mapped on to moving objects.
+WATCHOUT receives positional data through a network, which is then applied to the media (within WATCHOUT) and mapped on to moving objects.
 This happens in real-time and with low latency, allowing live mapping on complex and moving objects.

 WATCHOUT has implemented the full RTTrPM protocol, and receives the following data: Trackable, Trackable with Timestamp, Centroid Position, Centroid Acceleration and Velocity, Tracked Point Acceleration and Velocity and Orientation (Euler).
 The data format is big-endian (floating points and integers) and stage coordinate system (Y is depth).

 BlackTrax support in WATCHOUT

 BlackTrax, developed by Cast Group, is a vision-based tracking system that allows the WATCHOUT media server to receive positional data in 3D (X,Y,Z) and 6D rotation (yaw, pitch, roll).